Magnis Energy Technologies

 Magnis Energy Technologies Limited (ASX:MNS) is a vertically-integrated battery technology developer, manufacturer and near-term graphite producer.
 The company’s flagship Nachu graphite project in Tanzania is one of the world’s most advanced and shovel-ready graphite projects.
 The project is fully-permitted, has a bankable feasibility study (BFS), a power supply agreement and a favorable port authority agreement.

-Magnis has demonstrated that Nachu represents a viable alternative for end users seeking a greener and lower cost supply chain for graphite anodes in lithium-ion batteries.
-No other project in the world is able to produce high performance, high purity graphite products without the use of any chemical or thermal purification methods which in turn makes Magnis the lowest cost producer in the market.
+Magnis has demonstrated that Nachu represents a viable alternative for end-users seeking a greener and lower-cost supply chain for graphite anodes in lithium-ion batteries.
+The project is able to produce high-performance, high-purity graphite products without the use of any chemical or thermal purification methods.

-- Demonstrated ability to produce a >99.95 percent purity coated spherical graphite anode product with no chemical purification processes.
+- Demonstrated ability to produce a greater than 99.95 percent purity coated spherical graphite anode product with no chemical purification processes.

 - Key environmental, mining permits and fiscal agreement in place.

-- Power contracts secured, port authority agreement nearly complete.
+- Power contracts secured and port authority agreement nearly complete.

-- Currently arranging project financing and offtake/supply agreements.
+- Arranging project financing and offtake and supply agreements.

 Nachu Graphite Project